Is your French bulldog crying all night? Are you wondering how to stop it? Why do Frenchies howl so much?

 This can affect all dogs across breeds and ages.
 However, French bulldogs are more vulnerable to this since they are a companion breed.

 It can be caused due to environmental factors such as pollen, dust, pollution, and dirt.
-In addition to causing redness, itching, rashes, they can cause extreme irritation.
+In addition to causing redness, itching, and rashes, they can cause extreme irritation.
 This can set your little Frenchie screaming all day.

 French bulldogs, like any other canine, have well-developed tear ducts.
 If you find your dog tearing up and crying, it means that something is wrong with the dog.